pingcap/docs-cn/reference/configuration/tidb-server/configuration-file.md

 - Default value: []
 - The list is empty by default.
 This means that there are no bad tables that need to be repaired.

+### `new_collations_enabled_on_first_bootstrap`

+- Enables or disables the new collation support.
+- Default value: `false`
+- Note: This configuration takes effect only for the TiDB cluster that is first initialized.
+After the initialization, you cannot use this configuration item to enable or disable the new collation support.
+When a TiDB cluster is upgraded to v4.0, because the cluster has been initialized before, both `true` and `false` values of this configuration item are taken as `false`.

 ### `max-server-connections`

 - The maximum number of concurrent client connections allowed in TiDB.
 It is used to control resources.